7sev7nsev7n7/ptcextract/README.md

 # Pony Town Skin Extractor

-This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details
+This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details.

-**This project is a work in progress** and is not associated or affiliated with the Pony Town team
+**This project is a work in progress and may not function as described here for the time being**.
+I am not associated or affiliated with the Pony Town team.

 # Usage